kiboschool/course-data-structures-and-algorithms/src/interviews.md

 4. **I don't feel confident in my coding skills, and I'm afraid I won't do well during the mock interview.**

 In this class (and often in the real world), you are not strictly judged on your ability to produce a bug-free, highly efficient implementation of an algorithm.
 You are mostly judged on your thinking process and ability to work your way through the problem.

-For the mock interivews, you will not be graded on the correctness of your solution, and will earn full credit as long as you complete the interview and submit a thoughtful reflection.
+For the mock interviews, you will not be graded on the correctness of your solution, and will earn full credit as long as you complete the interview and submit a thoughtful reflection.

 Also: we are here to learn!
 We are doing this process to give you experience interviewing, so that when you go to do a real interview, you already have some interview experience.
 We should all be mindful of this and help and encourage each other.